 The elite football global tournament is the FIFA Senior World Cup.

-Since 1930, the FIFA World Cup football tournament has held every 4 years.
+Since 1930, the FIFA World Cup football tournament has been held every 4 years.

-The tournament attracted the best players and their technical and support teams and millions of fans to Russia.
+The tournament attracted the best players, their technical and support teams, and millions of fans to Russia.

-Billions of football fans from all over the world glued to television sets and handheld devices.
+Billions of football fans from all over the world are glued to television sets and handheld devices.

 Indeed, football matches and tournaments bring lots of excitement and ‘feel good’ for billions of people around the world.